FYDP-Team1/Data-Pipeline/README.md

-# Simple-Meal Recipe Data Engineering
+# Simple-Meal Recipe Data Pipeline

 This repository contains a collection of Python scripts that are used to scrape, clean, and process food recipe data.
 The data is then used to generate a SQL seed file for initializing a database.